ktagilbert/rookie-dev/_posts/2015-09-12-first-project.markdown

 My task for the next day was to learn how to add new pages to the site and begin creating a design I liked.
 I had to learn how to select elements for manipulation in JavaScript, how to maintain clean, modular code, and how to out specify the base stylesheet included in the Jekyll directory.
 This was all kind of overwhelming.

 What helped was focusing on one task at a time.
-For example, if I could just learn what the DOM was first before learning how to traverse it, I was okay.
+For example, if I could just learn what the DOM was before learning how to traverse it, I could prevent a panic attack.
 This approach helped A LOT!
 I started off by learning three basic skills.
 HTML, CSS, and JavaScript.

 It may help you to take this same approach. **Here are some steps to help you get started!**

 ## Make a GitHub account

 If you want to begin a project of your own,  I first suggest you make a GitHub account.
 Someone once told me "GitHub or get out."
 They meant, you need to have a GitHub account before an interviewer will take you seriously.
 It's smart advice.
-Having a GitHub account helps employers know that you have worked on project before, that you know a little something about [version control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control), and that you're interested in what others in the development community are up to.
+Having a GitHub account helps employers know that you have worked on a project before, that you know a little something about [version control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control), and that you're interested in what others in the development community are up to.

 Just go to [github.com](https://github.com/) and create an account.
 You can then create a new repository for the project you want to work on and go from there!